libsdl-org/SDL/docs/README-migration.md

 The SDL_WINDOW_TOOLTIP and SDL_WINDOW_POPUP_MENU window flags are now supported on Windows, Mac (Cocoa), X11, and Wayland.
 Creating windows with these flags must happen via the `SDL_CreatePopupWindow()` function.
 This function requires passing in the handle to a valid parent window for the popup, and the popup window is positioned relative to the parent.

 SDL_WindowFlags is used instead of Uint32 for API functions that refer to window flags, and has been extended to 64 bits.

+SDL_GetWindowOpacity() directly returns the opacity instead of using an out parameter.

 The following functions have been renamed:
 * SDL_GL_DeleteContext() => SDL_GL_DestroyContext()